dy-sh/obsidian-code-block-from-selection/README.md

 # Code block from selection

 This plugin for [Obsidian](https://obsidian.md/) adds a "Code block from selection" command that turns the selected text into a code block.
 It just adds \`\`\` before and after the selected text.
 In the plugin settings you can specify which language to use in the code block.
-You can assign hotkeys to three different languages.
+You can add as many languages as you like and assign hotkeys to them.

 ## How to configure